nexpy/nexpy/README.rst

     $ conda install -c https://conda.anaconda.org/nexpy nexpy

-.. warning:: The Conda build has not yet been extensively tested, so please post
-             an issue on `Github issue page
-             <https://github.com/nexpy/nexpy/issues>`_ if you encounter a
-             problem.

 If you have trouble with the pip or easy_install installations, you can install the package from the source code either by downloading one of the `Github releases <https://github.com/nexpy/nexpy/releases>`_ or by cloning the